NYPL/metadata-documentation/metadata/element/note.md

 {: .highlight-title }
 > 🚧 Under Construction
 >
 > This page is still being developed.
+Links to legacy documentation may appear to facilitate our migration process.
 [Contact us](/metadata-documentation/contact/) with any questions or feedback.

 # Note
 [📄 Note](https://docs.google.com/document/d/1w416RwrlrahozdNcRQDwJyESZIQ0rJPgoHL_uscWg8E/edit){: .btn }